Hunting for Maxwell's Demon in the Wild

-In this article, we introduced a new statistical estimator~\eqref{eq:heatestimator} for subsystem heat flows in multicomponent systems, using trajectory measurements of only a single degree of freedom.
+\emph{Discussion}---In this Letter, we introduced a new statistical estimator~\eqref{eq:heatestimator} for subsystem heat flows in multicomponent systems, using trajectory measurements of only a single degree of freedom.
 The estimator works remarkably well, precisely and accurately estimating heat flows from experimentally accessible quantities of data for a simulated colloidal information engine that was previously experimentally realized and a simulated kinesin motor.
-This allows us to reliably detect demonic behavior in real systems.
-We find that kinesin pulls cargo faster in the presence of nonequilibrium noise, with the heat flow strikingly changing sign (indicating demonic behavior) in the regime where the velocity increases.
-Our simulations show that this should be experimentally accessible with $\approx 4,\!000$ trajectories of duration $1$~s.
+Thus we can reliably detect Maxwell-demon behavior in real systems.
+We find kinesin pulls cargo faster in the presence of nonequilibrium noise, with the heat flow strikingly changing sign (indicating Maxwell-demon behavior) in the regime where the velocity increases.
+Our simulations show this should be experimentally accessible with $\approx\!4,\!000$ trajectories of duration $1$~s.

-Our derivation of the heat estimator assumed that the cargo $X$ evolves according to linear Langevin dynamics.
-While this assumption is valid for the colloidal information engine and kinesin motor systems considered here, many other stochastic systems of interest feature nonlinear forces.
-This presents an important future direction.
-Similarly, the nonequilibrium white noise considered is the simplest model for active fluctuations in the cell; it would be interesting to generalize the estimator to temporally correlated nonequilibrium fluctuations.
+Our heat-estimator derivation assumed that the cargo evolves according to linear Langevin dynamics.
+While this assumption is valid for the systems considered here, generalizing to nonlinear forces is an interesting future direction.
+Similarly, the nonequilibrium white noise considered is the simplest model for active fluctuations in the cell; it would be interesting to explore temporally correlated fluctuations.
+While we considered only a single kinesin motor, \textit{in vivo} transport often involves multiple motors.
+Building on the stochastic thermodynamics of collective motor-driven transport~\cite{leighton2022performance,leighton2022dynamic}, the estimator should be straightforwardly applicable to estimate cargo heat flows in multi-motor systems.

 Our results suggest that molecular motors such as kinesin behave differently in a nonequilibrium environment, in this case strongly outperforming their behavior in equilibrium environments by using qualitatively different modes of thermodynamic operation.
 Perhaps the molecular machinery of the cell has evolved to take advantage of the nonequilibrium fluctuations inherent in its environment.
 Exploring this hypothesis and its consequences will be of great interest.